carpentries/instructor-training/_episodes/08-motivation.md

 most important outcome we can achieve**.

-This section discusses several ways that learners can be motivated (or demotivated!) by instrutional content and approach, and provides practice opportunities for you to become confident in motivating your learners.
+This section discusses several ways that learners can be motivated (or demotivated!) by instructional content and approaches, and provides practice opportunities for you to become confident in motivating your learners.

 ## How Can Content Influence Motivation?